 Having a pocket knife or a multitool like this one from Bibury can make outdoor activities more efficient and safe:

-- 【SAVE MONEY AND SPACE】Don't waste your money to buy other expensive tools!
-This is a cheap, durable, sophisticated, compact Multi Tool.The BIBURY Multi Tool has five functions, saw, pliers, can opener, opener, and a screwdriver with a 9-in-1 bit set.
+- 【SAVE MONEY AND SPACE】Don't waste your money to buy other expensive Knives!
+This is a cheap, durable, sophisticated, compact Multi knife.The BIBURY Multi Knife has five functions, saw, pliers, can opener, opener, and a screwdriver with a 9-in-1 bit set.
 Folding design can fully save your space!

-- 【SWISS DESIGNER TEAM】The Multi Tool is carefully built by a Swiss designer with 20-year experience.
-The black stainless steel Multi Tool has a beautiful appearance, ergonomic design, more comfortable operation, and safety lock protection.
+- 【SWISS DESIGNER TEAM】The Multi knife is carefully built by a Swiss designer with 20-year experience.
+The black stainless steel Multi knife has a beautiful appearance, ergonomic design, more comfortable operation, and safety lock protection.
 Function to prevent the blade from closing unexpectedly.

-- 【WARMLY TIPS】Both righties and lefties can comfortably hold the tool kit to tackle all tasks with ease, when you turn off the knife,the left hand moves the safety lock to the left , when the right hand presses the knife and pliers to 175 degrees, release the left hand and the right hand slowly presses down until it closed.
+- 【WARMLY TIPS】100% money back guarantee and lifetime warranty.
+Both righties and lefties can comfortably hold the tool kit to tackle all tasks with ease.when you turn off the knife,the left hand moves the safety lock to the left , when the right hand presses the knife and pliers to 175 degrees, release the left hand and the right hand slowly presses down until it closed.

 5) To stop any bleeding, use a tampon.